 The nose also filters the inhaled air.
-To perform those functions, the nose disposes of a humid nasal mucous membrane and fine cilia.
-This cilia cleans 10,000 litres of breathing air per day and ensures that as few dust particles, bacteria and viruses as possible enter the body.
+To perform those functions, the nose consists of a humid nasal mucous membrane and fine cilia.
+These cilia clean over 10,000 litres of breathing air per day and ensures that as few dust particles, bacteria and viruses as possible enter the body.
 The nasal secretions slow and trap pathogens, like a human wading through a pool, while the cilia sweep the mucous up and out of the body.

 The symptoms of a dry nasal mucous membrane are:

-- A thin and dry feeling in the nose.
+- A thin and dry feeling.

-Indoor heating systems also dry the air so in the winter, there is no avoiding dry air inside and out, that is why nasal dryness is so frequent, resulting in crusts and wounds.
+Indoor heating systems also dry the air so in the winter, there is no avoiding dry air inside or out.
+That is why nasal dryness is so frequent, resulting in crusts and wounds.